“The most wasted of all days is one without laughter.”

 More than 30 percent of Singaporeans are Buddhists; the religion owes its roots in Singapore to migrants from other parts of the world.
 The island has many beautiful Buddhist temples that exhibit a wide variety of sculptures and paintings that depict the life of Gautama Buddha.

-Vesak Day sees huge crowds with people of all ages praying, chanting and bathing statues of the Buddha.
+Vesak Day sees huge crowds with people of all ages praying, chanting, and bathing statues of the Buddha.
 Monks can be seen blessing followers inside the temples.
-Some temples have meditation programmes too.
-Many lotus lanterns are dedicated by followers on this day to renew their commitment in seeking enlightenment and in helping others strive towards this goal.
+Some temples have meditation programs too.
+Many lotus lanterns are dedicated by followers on this day to renew their commitment to seeking enlightenment and in helping others strive towards this goal.
 Buddhists also pray for the world to be a more peaceful place as the religion is defined essentially by its faith in non-violence.
 Certain temples serve food to their devotees and some encourage them to sit for a while within the calm precincts of the temple, just as Buddha sat under the Bodhi tree decades ago.
-These moments are for followers to reflect on their lives and realise that they already have everything they need.
+These moments are for followers to reflect on their lives and realize that they already have everything they need.

 Five Famous Buddhist Temples in Singapore:

 Embark on your spiritual journey to Singapore with our Singapore tour package.